isomerpages/edb-pix/_build-team/Relocate key employees/Prepare employees for their move to Singapore.md

 #### Singapore Global Network

-The [Singapore Global Network (SGN)](https://singaporeglobalnetwork.gov.sg) is a global community of over 104,000 members, aimed at creating meaningful connections between its members which comprise of Singaporeans, people who have worked or lived in Singapore or those simply interested in exploring opportunities in Singapore.
+The <a target="_blank" href="https://singaporeglobalnetwork.gov.sg">Singapore Global Network (SGN)</a> is a global community of over 104,000 members, aimed at creating meaningful connections between its members which comprise of Singaporeans, people who have worked or lived in Singapore or those simply interested in exploring opportunities in Singapore.

 Joining SGN is a good starting point for those looking to connect with Singaporeans and other who have lived and worked in Singapore.

 #### StartupSG – Singapore’s Startup Community

-[StartupSG](https://www.startupsg.gov.sg/) is a network of over 4,500 start-ups, over 500 investors and over 200 incubators &amp; accelerators in Singapore.
-The network offers an [open directory](https://www.startupsg.gov.sg/directory/startups/) you can access to connect directly with companies in the community, a recommendation engine which can suggest potential business partners and a platform for startups to directly upload their pitches to investors and other partners.
+<a target="_blank" href="https://www.startupsg.gov.sg/">StartupSG</a>is a network of over 4,500 start-ups, over 500 investors and over 200 incubators &amp; accelerators in Singapore.
+The network offers an <a target="_blank" href="https://www.startupsg.gov.sg/directory/startups/">open directory</a> you can access to connect directly with companies in the community, a recommendation engine which can suggest potential business partners and a platform for startups to directly upload their pitches to investors and other partners.

 #### Communities on Social Media